bibek22/blog/content/computer-programming-third-year.md

 terms of computing power, the CPU is the most important element of a computer system.

 Major functions of CPU are listed below:

 1. Perform all basic arithmetic operations
-2. Perform logical ie. decision making tasks
+2. Perform logical operations i.e. decision making tasks
 3. Facilitate reading and writing to and from memory devices
 4. Connect all the input/output devices together and interpret signals